openbiox/awosome-bioinformatics/README.md

 - [Cancer Biomarkers database](https://www.cancergenomeinterpreter.org/biomarkers)
 - [OncoKB](http://oncokb.org/): Precision Oncology Knowledge Base
 - [LncRNADisease](http://www.cuilab.cn/lncrnadisease): Not only a resource that curated the experimentally supported lncRNA-disease association data but also a platform that integrated tool(s) for predicting novel lncRNA-disease associatons
+- [fusiongdb](https://ccsm.uth.edu/FusionGDB): fusion gene annotation DataBase, which collected 48 117 FGs across pan-cancer from three representative fusion gene resources: the improved database of chimeric transcripts and RNA-seq data (ChiTaRS 3.1), an integrative resource for cancerassociated transcript fusions (TumorFusions), and The Cancer Genome Atlas (TCGA) fusions by Gao et al.
+- [sedb](http://www.licpathway.net/sedb/): the comprehensive human Super-Enhancer database.
+- [pmkb](https://pmkb.weill.cornell.edu/): the cancer precision medicine knowledge base for structured clinical-grade mutations and interpretations
+- [ewasdb](http://www.bioapp.org/ewasdb): epigenome-wide association study database
+- [dcdb](http://www.cls.zju.edu.cn/dcdb): DCDB (Drug Combination Database), Accumulating scientific and clinical evidences have suggested the use of drug combinations as a safe and effective approach, to treat complicated and refractory diseases.
+The Drug Combination Database (DCDB) is devoted to the research and development of multi-component drugs.
+The current version of DCDB collected 1363 drug combinations (330 approved and 1033 investigational, including 237 unsuccessful usages), involving 904 individual drugs, 805 targets

 ##### Noncoding RNA Related Database